sachinjain2000/portfolio/README.md

-portfolio/
+📁 Project Structure
+index.html
-├── index.html          # Main entry point of the website
+Main entry point of the website

+assets/
+Folder for all static assets

-├── assets/             # Static assets used throughout the site │   ├── css/            # Compiled CSS stylesheets
+css/ – Compiled CSS stylesheets

-│   ├── js/             # JavaScript files for interactivity
+js/ – JavaScript files

-│   ├── sass/           # SCSS source files for styling
+sass/ – SCSS source files for styling

-│   └── webfonts/       # Font files (e.g., Font Awesome)
+webfonts/ – Font files (e.g., Font Awesome)

+images/
-└── images/             # All images and icons used in the site
+Contains all images and icons used on the site